hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ```

 Note: The call-trace script includes all necessary protocol debugging and log settings via log-77.
 However, output redirection is not handled within the script and must be performed manually.
-      To view the debug output in your session you should subscribe to log-id 77, using command :
+      To view the debug output in your session you should subscribe to log-id 77, using command:
 ```bash
 tools perform log subscribe-to log-id 77
 ```

-To stop the output redirection  to your session, unsubscribe from log-id 77, using command :
+To stop the output redirection to your session, unsubscribe from log-id 77, using command:
 ```bash
 tools perform log unsubscribe-from log-id 77
 ```